 - Be able to change responses into different languages to seamlessly communicate internationally, when applicable.

-With your answer library, the right setup and consistent maintenance will set the tone for success at your organization.
-A disorganized or nonexistent answer library will only slow your team down.
+With your Content Library, the right setup and consistent maintenance will set the tone for success at your organization.
+A disorganized or nonexistent Content Library will only slow your team down.

 “With RFPIO, one other marginally technical person and I were able to respond to a 70-question RFP in less than 2 hours.
 Before, this would have been an all-night session for me.” – Jonathan Reed, Progress